Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: Our special education numbers continue to climb, taxing our current resources and staff.
-Root Cause: Teachers and parents are becoming more educated in identifying cognitive and academic issues; however, our staffing has decreased.
-To solve this, we will continue to train all of our staff in strategies for working with special education students.
+Root Cause: Teachers and parents are becoming more educated in identifying cognitive and academic issues, thus increasing our student numbers.
+We will continue to train all of our staff in strategies for working with special education students and EB students.

-Problem Statement 2: Attendance rates have declined over the past three years, while chronic absenteeism rates have increased.
 Root Cause: Families often travel during school attendance days and some families do not value the importance of daily attendance.

 Student Achievement